natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20906.md

 Any tank is a threat that should be avoided, flanked, and destroyed.
 However, some tanks are impervious to these tactics:

 The [[Maus]] has thick flanks at nearly 200 mm that can absorb any shots if angled properly.
-Only fire if the Maus is unaware and showing it's flat, unangled side, and at close range.
-The APHE on the Object 906 has just enough penetration to punch through the side armor.
-If one is facing it head on, beware the secondary cannon; it is advised to use ESS and retreat.
-However, if one is defending a critical location and cannot retreat, one can use the HEAT-FS shell.
-It has over 400 millimeters of penetration.
-Shoot the Maus on the right side of it's turret face, as that will kill the gunner.
-You will have to kill each crew member separately.
-Watch out for other enemy vehicles.
+Only fire at the Maus if it is unaware and showing its flat, unangled side, and at close range.
+The APHE on the Object 906 has just enough penetration to punch through the side armour.
+If facing the Maus head-on, the Object 906 has to worry about both the 128 mm and 75 mm cannon.
+If the Maus is keeping its turret faced at the Object 906, it is advised to use ESS and retreat.
+However, if one is defending a critical location and cannot retreat, one can use the HEAT-FS shell to penetrate the Maus at its weaker areas.
+Shoot the Maus on the right side of its turret face, as that will incapacitate the gunner.
+You will have to knock out each crew member separately.
+Watch out for other enemy vehicles that may be supporting the Maus.

 [[T95]] (otherwise known as "Doom turtle") should not be engaged.
 Its good all-around bouncy armour will defeat most shots even from the Object 906 will take on the move.
 To defeat it, take some height at its flank and aim carefully, otherwise, it will just drag its attention.
 This worthy opponent has a very fast hull turning rate, turning it into an impervious wall even towards any adversary, including the 906 if it notices it.
 Engage only if necessary.